City Guide · Last updated 3 June 2026

 Is La Linea de la Concepcion cheap to live in?

 Yes.
 La Linea is one of the most affordable cities in Cadiz province.
-A single person can live comfortably on €1,100-€1,400 per month including rent, groceries, utilities, and dining out.
-It's roughly 40-50% cheaper than Gibraltar next door.
+Based on current listings on Idealista and Fotocasa, a single person can live comfortably on €1,100, €1,400 per month including rent, groceries, utilities, and dining out.
+It is roughly 40, 50% cheaper than Gibraltar next door.

 How much is rent in La Linea in 2026?

-A one-bedroom apartment in the centre costs €500-€700 per month.
+Listings on Idealista and Fotocasa show one-bedroom apartments in the centre ranging from €500, €700 per month.
 Studios start from €350.
-Two-bedroom apartments range from €650-€900.
-Prices have risen about 10% year-on-year but remain well below neighbouring areas like Marbella or Gibraltar.
+Two-bedroom apartments are typically €650, €900.
+Prices have risen around 10% year-on-year but remain well below neighbouring areas like Marbella or Gibraltar.

 Can I live in La Linea and work in Gibraltar?